-As the daylight length decreases by almost 5 minutes a day and the morning dew is taking until lunchtime before it dries up, my client's thoughts have moved onto the "autumn" tidy up.
-Although there is still so much in flower and showing off in the early autumn sunshine we're experiencing here in Wiltshire, it is the perfect time to get a few pruning jobs completed.
+As day length continues to decrease and the morning dew lingers into the day, my thoughts have moved onto the autumn tidy up.
+Although many plants are still in flower and showing off in the early autumn sunshine, it is the perfect time to get a few pruning jobs completed.

 If you have any formally shaped evergreen shrubs, topiary or hedges, this is the last chance to give them a clip this year to keep them looking sharp and crisp throughout the winter.

-Cutting back a plant will prompt them to produce new growth.
-At this time of year, it will be a lot slower, but these new shoots do need enough time to harden off.
-Any later and there is a strong likelihood the leaves will suffer frost scorching and discolouration of your display.
+Cutting back plants will prompt them to produce new growth.
+At this time of year, it will be a lot slower, but these new shoots do need enough time to harden off before the cold.
+Any later and there is a strong likelihood the leaves will suffer from frost scorching and discolouration.

-Cupressocyparis leylandii: Hopefully you gave this very fast grower a cut back in June, as now in September it should only be a much lighter pruning.
-Trimming the tips of the branches is sometimes referred to as "shaving".
+Cupressocyparis leylandii: Hopefully you gave this very fast grower a cut back in June, as in September it should only need a much lighter pruning.
+Trimming the tips of the branches is sometimes referred to as shaving.

-Prunus laurocerasus, (Laurel) hedges will also benefit from a trim at this time of year, but I recommend pruning with secateurs.
+Prunus laurocerasus, (Laurel) hedges will also benefit from a trim at this time of year, but I recommend pruning with secateurs, as leaves that are sliced with edge cutters will quickly scorch and turn brown.
 Cutting back individual branches to just above a leaf will give a neater finish.
-Hedge cutters slice leaves which will quickly scorch and turn brown.

-As a rule, these should not be pruned at this time of year, let them absorb their energy and sap back down into the roots before doing any cutting back.
+As a general rule, deciduous trees should not be pruned at this time of year.
+Let them absorb their energy and sap back down into the roots before doing any cutting back.

-The exception is Birch, a profuse sap producer, cutting in Spring and Summer will result in a lot of bleeding.
-Now is the perfect time to shape your young trees by removing any lower branches.
+The exception is birch.
+As a profuse sap producer, cutting birches in spring and summer will result in a lot of bleeding, so now is the perfect time to shape your young trees by removing any lower branches.
 This will help to show off the white bark of the main trunk throughout winter.

 If you are growing Berberis as a hedge, this spikey plant can take a light trim now to help maintain its shape.

-Climbers being trained over arches and pergolas will benefit from a tidying up to ensure we get flowers all over rather than at the top where we can't see them.
+Climbers being trained over arches and pergolas will benefit from a tidying up to ensure you get flowers all over and not just on the top where we can't see them.
 On mature plants, carefully cut out a few of the old stems to encourage new growth at the base.
-Trim side shoots back and tie in new growth to replace stems that have been removed.
+Trim side shoots back and tie in new growth to replace the stems that have been removed.

-I'll stop there as pruning this lot will keep us busy for a while and will produce enough waste to fill your green waste bin several times over.
+Pruning this lot should keep most of us busy for a while and will produce enough waste to fill your green waste bin several times over.

 My only request, if you are getting anyone in to help, check they are insured, licensed and the waste is being disposed of correctly.
 An incorrect heavy prune at this time of year will take your tree, shrub or plant years to recover from.